Name of Your Organization:

 Description of CWE and CWE compatibility could be found in Chapter 6 Common Weakness Enumeration - CWE of the user manual, see screenshot.
 The user manual is available for licensed users, and can be accessed directly from the tool GUI.

 DOCUMENTATION OF FINDING ELEMENTS USING CWE IDENTIFIERS <CR_5.2>

 Provide a copy, or directions to its location, of where your documentation describes the specific details of how your customers can use CWE identifiers to find the individual security elements within your capability’s repository (required):

-After the analysis is over, the user searches for the corresponding CWE number, displays the vulnerability information mapped to the CWE number, clicks on the vulnerability details, and enters the vulnerability details page to view the vulnerability details.
-Please check the screenshot.
+After the analysis, the user clicks [Threat Detection-Intelligence Infiltration-Vulnerability Management] and searches for the corresponding CWE number, and the vulnerability information mapped to the CWE number is displayed.
+Click the hyperlink of the vulnerability name to view details.

 DOCUMENTATION OF FINDING CWE IDENTIFIERS USING ELEMENTS